 As part of the one-week session, the City:

-- Created a ranked choice voting training plan for election judges.
+- Created a RCV training plan for election judges.

 - Hired an organization to conduct a impartial survey of voters, candidates, and election workers about implementation.